davide-russo/MyNotes/README.md

-# The Same Todo List
+# Post-eat

-Attempt to build a Todo-List in a monorepo using Node.js, Express, Mongoose and Vue.js
+Attempt to build a "food based" sticky notes app in a monorepo using Node.js, Express, Mongoose and Vue.js.